remix-run/remix/docs/guides/routing.md

 **What is the `?index` query param?**

 You may notice an `?index` query parameter showing up on your URLs from time to time, particularly when you are submitting a `<Form>` from an index route.
 This is required to differentiate index routes from their parent layout routes.
 Consider the following structure, where a URL such as `/sales/invoices/` would be ambiguous.
 Is that referring to the `routes/sales/invoices.jsx` file?
 Or is it referring to the `routes/sales/invoices/index.jsx` file?
-In order to avoid this ambiguity, Remix uses the `?index` parameter to indicate that a UL refers to the index route for a given URL.
+In order to avoid this ambiguity, Remix uses the `?index` parameter to indicate that a URL refers to the index route for a given URL.

 ```
 └── app